zpoint/CPython-Internals/BasicObject/gen/gen.md

 the **f_lasti** is in the position of the first **finally** statement, the ModuleNotFoundError is handled properly, at the top of the exception stack is the **ZeroDivisionError**

-there will be another article talking about the [exception handling](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/exception/exception.md) later, the refer link is reserved
+there will be another article talking about the [exception handling](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/exception/exception.md)

     >>> r = f.send("handsome8")
     result 'handsome8'